 Since then I've become a busy and prolific b2b journalist whose

 specialty beats have included marketing/advertising, media, small business and theater.
-Currently, I'm a reporter/blogger for Buyouts Insider's PE HUB (formerly owned by Thomson Reuters, now owned by BLR), a blog/newswire that covers private equity and venture capital.
-I also contribute articles to PE HUB's sister publication Venture Capital Journal and content to Buyouts.
+Currently, I'm a reporter/blogger for Buyouts Insider's PE HuB (now owned by PEI Media), a blog/newswire that covers private equity and venture capital.
+I also contribute articles to PE HuB's sister publication Venture Capital Journal and content to Buyouts.

-I've also begun blogging about the business of the legal cannabis industry for Forbes.com.
+Since July 2018, I've also been blogging about the business of the legal cannabis industry for Forbes.com.

 Other highlights of my work background include writing content for a variety of newsletters and sites for financial institutions and banks, most notably Bank of America’s Small Business site.
-Most recently, I was writing web stories for CFO.com, CFO Magazine's online platform and Investopedia.com.
+I've also written web stories for CFO.com, CFO Magazine's online platform and Investopedia.com.

-In addition to the aforementioned titles, my articles have appeared in a wide number of publications that include Wall Street Journal, Playbill, Mediapost’s OMMA, Live Design, DMNews, Backstage, Theatermania, NetNewsCheck, Jerusalem Report, the Forward, Bundle.com, Pilates Style, Natural Living Today, Dance Spirit, Dance Teacher and Pointe.
+In addition to the aforementioned titles, my articles have appeared in a wide number of publications that include Wall Street Journal, Crain's New York Business, Playbill, Mediapost, Live Design, DMNews, Backstage, Theatermania, Jerusalem Report, the Forward, Pilates Style, Natural Living Today, Dance Spirit, Dance Teacher and Pointe.
 And while I was in journalism school, I worked for over a year as a special projects writer in Newsweek's communication department.

-I've also been a member of the Drama Desk, the League of Professional Theatre Women and the American Theater Critics Association.
+I've also been a member of the Drama Desk, the League of Professional Theatre Women, the American Theater Critics Association, Actors Equity and AFTRA.

 Copyright © Iris Dorbian.
 All rights reserved.